 It’s always best to allow some time for the roots to establish themselves before pulling out the drop spreader and fertilizing a new lawn.

 One quick start on a new lawn is by using a liquid lawn fertilizer.
-Keep in mind, the liquid fertilizer is concentrated and can potentially burn a lawn just as easily as bagged fertilizer if not applied correctly.
+Keep in mind, the liquid fertilizer is concentrated and can potentially burn lawns just as easily as bagged fertilizer if not applied correctly.

-When applying even what you may think is the “best grass fertilizer” to your lawn, first, read the label – and DO NOT APPLY DURING THE HEAT OF THE DAY – it’s another way for a lawn and fertilizer burn to get together.
+When applying even what you may think is the “best grass fertilizer” to provide nutrients for your plants and lawn soil, first, read the label – and DO NOT APPLY DURING THE HEAT OF THE DAY – it’s another way for the lawn and fertilizer burn to get together.

-Fertilizers are basically salts and when they become concentrated in a solid or liquid form a burn can occur.
+They are basically fertilizer salts and when they become concentrated in a solid or liquid form a burn can occur.

 Watch Out for Homemade Fertilizer

-As for homemade lawn fertilizer, unless you’re a professional, stay away from trying to “make your own.”
+As for homemade lawn fertilizers or homemade organic fertilizers, unless you’re a professional, stay away from trying to “make your own.”
 It’s not just the green grass that burns but also the roots.
 Once burned, it can take a long time to grow them back.

 After you’ve “put out the feed”, water it in.
 Water enough to get the nitrogen, potassium, phosphorus and other elements to the root system.